Top 7 Benefits of Nootropics: Cognition, Alertness, Memory

 Enhance Learning and Neuroplasticity

 Learning is a complex process of creating new neural connections.
-It happens when we focus, activate neurons, gather information, store it, then repeat.
+It happens when we focus, activate neurons, gather information, store it, and then repeat.
 Learning is about adaptation to an experience.
 Neuroplasticity is how plastic or adaptable your brain is to create new neural connections and organize them.

 Compounds like acetylcholine, BDNF, and NGF are very important in learning – enhancing our brain’s ability to adapt.
 It seems there are some adaptogenic mushrooms lurking around that may enhance this.